 Craft Lightning Week is back with Scout Crafts!

-All week long our hosts, Angie from The Country Chic Cottage, Carolina from 30 Minute Crafts and Laura from Me and My Inklings along with me and some other crafty friends will be sharing scouting related crafts!
+All week long our hosts, Angie from The Country Chic Cottage, and Laura from Me and My Inklings along with me and some other crafty friends will be sharing scouting-related crafts!

 Want even more ideas?
 Click the Craft Lightning link at the bottom of my post to see all the fun and inspirational Scout Crafts that have been created this week!

 Upcycled TP Tube Frog Craft for Scouts and Kids

 This post, Recycled Toilet Paper Tube Frog Game for Kids contains affiliate links.
 Using links to these sites means I earn a percentage of the purchase at no extra cost to you.

 Here's what you need to make a Frog Game from Toilet Paper Tubes:

 - Toilet Paper Tube

 - Americana Acrylics by DecoArt Peony Pink